Deploy a room-scale calibration step with AR technology, then tailor sizing through user input, measurements, backgrounds.

 Sizing, Fit, and Personalization to Reduce Returns

-Begin by collecting precise body metrics during onboarding; create a dynamic size profile that updates after every order.
+Begin by collecting precise body metrics during onboarding; create a active size profile that updates after every order.
 This celebrated method spans platforms; it reduces mismatches in dress length; waist shape; hip coverage.

 Key steps to implement: